mineah/Art/readme..txt

 How to run the Art Gallery Management System (agms) Project
 1. Download the zip file

-2. Extract the file and copy agms folder
+2. Extract the file and copy all files except SQL File

 3.Paste inside root directory